rafaelsavi/immich-quiz/docs/GAMEPLAY.md

 | **Game Mode**    | Choose **Pinpoint** (single photo per turn) or **Album Shuffle** (batch matching & timeline).  |
 | **Guess Mode**   | Choose **Location**, **Date**, or **Both**.                                                     |

 Press **Start** when you're ready.
 The game checks that the selected library or album has enough eligible photos for your settings before it begins.
+You can also switch the UI language between **English** and **Portuguese** at any time using the header language toggle button.

 ## Game Modes